Skip to main content

 Nicholas Azpeitia

-Nicholas Azpeitia (he/him) is a third-year student majoring in Mechanical Engineering with a specialization in controls and robotics at Warren College.
+Nicholas Azpeitia (he/him) is a fourth-year student majoring in Mechanical Engineering with a specialization in controls and robotics at Warren College.
 Nicholas attended high school in the Bay Area.
 He is looking forward to engaging with the UCSD STEM Community through clubs, makerspaces, and competitions.
 Nicholas hopes to help younger underrepresented students become interested in STEM through coordinating and helping in STEM-related educational outreach programs.
 He hopes to gain valuable engineering experience through internships and research while completing his education at UCSD.
 Nicholas' ultimate dream is to help the world through STEM by solving the 14 Grand Challenges for Engineering in the 21st Century.

-• Jose Beltran
+• Alejandro Beltran

-Jose Beltran
+Alejandro Beltran

 • Adriana De Paz